MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/testing-and-debugging-adapters/index.md

     ```

   ![Image of Postman Body configuration](Body_configuration.png)
-2. Add an `authorization header` using `Basic authentication` with the confidential client's ID (admin) and secret (admin).
+2. Add an `authorization header` using `Basic authentication` with username "admin" and password "admin".

-> Learn more about confidential clients in the [Using MobileFirst Server to Authenticate External Resource](../../authentication-and-security/using-mobilefirst-server-authenticate-external-resources) tutorial.

   ![Image of Postman Authorization configuration](Authorization_configuration.png)